 [PR 8.3.6-1]: The 6G system shall be able to ensure service continuity with minimum interruption for UEs during the transition between terrestrial and satellite access and vice versa.

-[PR 8.3.6-2]: The 6G system via its satellite access, shall support SMS delivery to a high density of UEs i.e. up to [1000] UE per km2.
+[PR 8.3.6-2]: The 6G system with satellite access, shall support SMS delivery to a high density of UEs i.e. up to [1000] UE per km2.

-[PR 8.3.6-3]: Subject to regulatory requirements, the 6G system using satellite access, shall be able to support PWS for broadcasting warning notifications to UEs in adverse propagation conditions e.g. light indoor conditions, dense forest.
+[PR 8.3.6-3]: Subject to regulatory requirements, the 6G system with satellite access, shall be able to support PWS for broadcasting warning notifications to UEs in adverse propagation conditions e.g. light indoor conditions, dense forest.